eficode-academy/helm-katas/helm-chart-with-parameters.md

 When we have values that repeat themselves, we can cut down on redundancy by parameterizing those as well, for example the organization in our container repository `releasepraqma`.

-Instead of adding the organization name to each of our container repository values, we could instead use a Helm global values to set the organzation name, and then prefix that to each of our instances the container repository.
+Instead of adding the organization name to each of our image repository values, we could instead use a Helm global value to set the organization name, and then prefix that to each of our instances.

 > :bulb: Global values have some extended functionality when developing charts that include multiple sub charts, you can read more about it in the [documentation](https://helm.sh/docs/topics/charts/#global-values)

-Add the following section to your `values.yaml`:
+- Add the following section to your `values.yaml`:

 ```yaml
 global:
   organization: releasepraqma